Sunday, 17 November 2024

 Let's have a look at the Alesis Micro Enhancer.
 What is it?
 It's a building, with sick people, but that's not important right now.
 Hahaha!
 It's a building...

 No, that doesn't make sense.
 I messed up the joke.
 I'm sorry.
-I can't do this.
 The Micro Enhancer is a digital effects box that adds a bit of high-frequency sizzle to an incoming signal, although the effect is very subtle.
 It's one of Alesis' mid-80s Micro effects, along with the Microverb, the Micro Gate, the Micro Limiter and a couple of others.
 They came in a standard metal case with fins along the side, the idea being that you could slot them together and screw them into a 19" cradle in order to fit them into a standard 19" rack.

 I realise now that they're handed, e.g. there are a limited number of ways to slot them together.
 Of all the micro effects my impression is that the Microverb was the most popular - it was the only one to have a sequel - and secondly the Micro Limiter compressor, with the others a distant third.
 Sound on Sound reviewed the series back in 1988.
 Their reviewer was impressed with the Micro Limiter and Micro Gate noise gate but baffled by the Micro Enhancer.